 For theatre, he has worked in venues such as Wiltons Music Hall, Ambassadors, The Vaults, BACS, The Royal Court Theatre and assisted at The National Theatre.
 Most recently he composed for Dining with The Twits (Les Enfants Terrible, Emma Brunjes), Britten in Brooklyn (Oliver Rose, Wiltons Music Hall) and the 2016 National Youth Theatre rep season with close collaborator and bandmate Tommy Antonio (Romeo & Juliet dir Kate Hewitt, Pigeon English dir Anna Niland).

-As part of a growing trend, Dom is a specialist in the devising of site-specific, immersive sound and music experiences.
-He has designed and installed multi-channel soundscapes in major venues such as Alton Towers, Guinness Store House (Dublin), Museum of Sex (New York), Joyce (Hong Kong) and Selfridges (London) often working with culinary architecture supremos Bompas and Parr.
+At the centre of a rapidly emerging new genre, Dom is a specialist in the devising of site-specific, immersive sound and music experiences.
+He has designed and installed multi-channel soundscapes in major venues such as Alton Towers, Guinness Store House (Dublin), Tiffany (New York / Beijing, Seoul), Dishoom (London), Museum of Sex (New York), Joyce (Hong Kong) and Selfridges (London) often working with culinary architecture supremos Bompas and Parr.
 He enjoys working in unusual spaces including a project to design and compose for a bone-conducting audio spoon for Heinz Beanz.

 A multi-instrumentalist, Dom plays clarinet, piano, guitar and a handful of instruments from round the world that are seen lying around his West London studio.
-He leads the internationally acclaimed early-jazz and New Orleans style ensemble The Dixie Ticklers with whom he has toured all over the world.
+He leads the internationally acclaimed early-jazz and New Orleans style ensemble The Ticklers with whom he has toured all over the world.

 Nominations include the BBC New Television Composer award and the Production Music Awards.